keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 ![Crustacean luciferin](/images/crustaceans_luciferin.png)

-The luciferin of the *Varigula hilgendorfii* crustacean.
+The luciferin of the *Vargula hilgendorfii* crustacean.
 The imidazolepyrazinone (*highlighted in red*) reacts with oxygen, generating an excited state similar to the excited state carbonyl in dioxetanes that was outlined above.
 {:.figcaption}

 ### Jellyfish